adoptium/installer/wix/InstallerChangelog.md

-# Changelog for AdoptOpenJDK Windows installer
+# Changelog for Temurin Windows installer

 # Changelog
 * All notable changes **impacting the users** will be documented in this file.